iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/revocation.md

 ### Relationships
 - [revocation-options](./revocation-options): this may be preceded by the the [revocation-options](./revocation-options) protocol for the [trusted-party](#roles) to discover the available [`RevocationInfo` types](#RevocationInfo).
-- [presentation](./presentation): this may include a [presentation](./presentation) by the [revoker](#roles) to request additional information, such as the entire credential being revoked or authorisation information.
+- [presentation](./presentation): this may include a [presentation](./presentation) by the [revoker](#roles) to request additional information, such as the entire credential being revoked or authorization information.

 ### Example Use-Cases
 - A member of an organisation asks the organisation to revoke their membership